MindPort-GmbH/VR-Builder-Community-Content/README.md

+<h3 align="center">Note: The Community-Content is not compatible with VR Builder 5 and Unity 6</h1>

+#

 # How to contribute

 At MindPort we want to thank you for being part of this community and contributing to the community repository of VR Builder, a place where you can share your custom behaviors, conditions and extensions.